-One of our favorite ways to keep our “hide and seeking” Labrador busy when he was left home alone bored was for one of us to take him out to potty while the other hid small pieces of treats around the house.
-This gave him the chance to play his own game of hide and seek while we were out of the house.
-Just be sure to take note of how many dog treats you hide and where you hide them, so you don’t miss any yourself.
+One of our favorite ways to keep our “hide and seek” Labrador busy when he was left home alone and bored was for one of us to take him out to potty while the other hid small pieces of treats around the house.
+This gave him the chance to play his own game of hiding and seek while we were out of the house.
+Just be sure to take note of how many dogs treats you hide and where you hide them, so you don’t miss any yourself.

 24. Expand Your Dog’s Vocabulary

 It’s true that some dogs have a better capacity for learning the English language, but all dogs can learn vocabulary words.
 Without getting too ambitious, make a list of words to teach your dog and tackle them one by one.
 For example, teach your dog the names of their toys.
 This also has the added bonus of improving your dog’s ability to communicate with you.